 Recent Bureau of Labor Department data reveals that nearly 1 million K-12 education jobs were cut during the first four months after the onset of the pandemic.
 Another 350,000 education jobs were slashed this past September alone.
-The mass layoffs in public education, which is aggravating residual staffing shortages stemming from pre-pandemic layoffs, is taking place amid a general rise in K-12 student enrollment across the US.
+The mass layoffs in public education, which are aggravating residual staffing shortages stemming from pre-pandemic layoffs, are taking place amid a general rise in K-12 student enrollment across the US.

 In addition to job cuts, the decades-long, bipartisan effort to drive down wages among education workers has continued full force.
 A Southern Regional Education Board study published in September details how average teacher salaries across the US have sunk so low that mid-career educators in 38 states, both Democrat and Republican-led, qualify for federal assistance programs such as food stamps.
 One out of five teachers in the US is forced to take on a second job to make ends meet.